Day clothes to pack for Burning Man

 I’ve never brought a tutu.
 Never will.
 But tons of people wear them and they’re adorable.
 If tutus appeal to you, go for it and bring one to wear on Tutu Tuesday.
 (There are many theme-based parties, days, etc. You can participate or not.
 Some people do.
 Some people don’t.)

 Something easy and warm for mornings in camp

 It can be cold in the morning, though it warms up quickly.
 A soft robe or an easy, comfy layer of warmth for the mornings is nice to have around.

 It’s all about function.
 And pockets.
 Boots and work gloves, too.

 Does your outfit pass the porta-potty test?

-Can you get in and out of your outfit with ease…if you’re intoxicated or feeling sparkly?
-Test getting in and out of it at home.
-Do you need to hold onto something to get in and out?
+When it comes to self-management in the porta-potties, your clothes need some consideration before you outfit up.
+Ask yourself: Can I get in and out of this outfit with ease?
+What if I’m a a bit intoxicated or feeling all sparkly?
+Test getting in and out of your outfits at home.
+Do you need to hold onto something to get in and out of an outfit?
 If so, consider what that would be like in a porto.
 Does your outfit drop to the ground when you squat?
 Consider that.
 In general, though many people wear onesies, especially at night, you have to think about the totality of your outfit and if you can get in and out of a porto with ease.
 And by in, I mean, seated and doing your do.

 Things to leave at home–